Regardless of your area of interest, you’ll find a wide range of research and internship opportunities in Furman’s Sociology Department.

 Research Opportunities

 Our faculty encourage students to take part in both group and independent research projects, and Furman students can often be found presenting their papers at regional and national conferences.
-In addition to Furman’s summer research and internship fellowship program, our department also provides funding for research.
+In addition to Furman’s summer research and internship fellowship program, our department supports individualized research.
 Past research projects conducted by our majors include:

 Institutional Review Board Proposals and Consent Forms